Bathingbourne

 Bathingbourne is a farming hamlet in the southeastern part of the Isle of Wight.
 It is located on Bathingbourne Lane, northwest of Apse Heath and southwest of Hale Common.
-Bathingbourne is on the boundary of Godshill and Arreton civil parishes.
+Bathingbourne is on the boundary of Godshill, Arreton and Newchurch civil parishes.

 Name

 Its name means 'the stream of the family or followers of a man called Beadda', from Old English Beadda (personal name) with -inga- and burna.